alinnman/celestial-navigation/APPDOC.md

 You may of course also borrow sights from other navigators, and you can easily find groups on Facebook and other social media where sextant/chronometer readings are shared.
+Another source is using courses and training material.
+And finally you can of course test your own skills with a real sextant.

 Do you have problems getting a correct sight reduction?
 In such case just use two fixes (sights), by unselecting
-<tt>Use this sight</tt> for one of the sights.
+<tt><b>"Use this sight"</b></tt> for one of the sights.
 You can also use just one sight through unselecting the check box for two sights.
+This will result in an error, but you can watch the map output anyway afterwards.
 Watch the map carefully to pinpoint any incorrect input.
-Also note that the map function is available also after a failed sight reduction.
+Note: the map function is available also after a failed sight reduction.

 ## More Information<a name="more_information"></a>